 “The first step toward change is awareness”

-▪ Offering highly effective strategies that address the root of radical ideologies, propaganda and hate messaging.
+✔ Address the root of radical ideologies, propaganda, and hate messaging

 The first week includes several small group interactive sessions and workshops to ensure that you learn by doing.